bartobri/bitcoin-toolkit/README.md

 `btk <command> [<option> ...] [<input> ...]`

+For details about commands and options see the [Help and Man Pages](#help-and-man-pages) section below.

 #### Basic Examples

-Bitcoin Toolkit can do a lot of useful and complex operations, but to get a very basic sense of how it works and what it can do, here are some common use cases:
+Bitcoin Toolkit can do a lot of useful and complex operations, but to get a very basic sense of how it works and what it can do, here are some simple use cases:

 Create a new private key:
 ```